Trump attorneys reveal new details about recovered documents and say Justice Dept. should "stand down" on probe

 News of the letter was first reported by CNN.

-But the letter neither addresses why the attorneys were given access to the records or why the Trump legal team was able to look through the 33 boxes of additional records taken from Mar-a-Lago by the FBI after the execution of a search warrant last August.
+But the letter neither addresses why the attorneys were given access to the records, nor whether the Trump legal team was able to look through another 33 boxes of additional records taken from Mar-a-Lago by the FBI after the execution of a search warrant last August.
 That court-authorized search yielded an additional 103 documents with classified markings, according to the Justice Department.

 The attorneys lay the blame for the transfer of the classified documents not on their client, but on "inconsistent" White House practices for handling sensitive records.
 They accuse federal investigators of going outside the norms by shutting down what they describe were cooperative talks in order to put Trump on the defensive.